An "adaptive" approach to control explosive aphid populations: Aphid Population Dynamics

 \section{Aphid Population Dynamics}

-\subsection{Model for Boom-Bust Dynamics}
+\subsection{Model for boom-bust dynamics}

-Kindlmann and co-authors \cite{K10} introduce the following population model to capture the boom-bust dynamics commonly seen in Aphid populations,
+Kindlmann and co-authors \cite{kindlmann2010modelling} introduce the following population model to capture the boom-bust dynamics commonly seen in aphid populations,

-Here $h (t)$ is the cumulative population density of a single aphid biotype at time t; $x(t)$ is the population density at time $t$, $a$ is a scalar constant, and $r$ is the growth rate of the aphids.
-The aphid population initially rises driven by the linear growth term - this is the ``boom" phase, but as the cumulative density becomes greater than the growth rate $r$, the population decreases driven by competition.
-This results in the ``bust" phase \cite{K01} and "boom-bust" phases can be seen in fig \ref{fig:kcm_boombust}.
-This is commonly seen in the population dynamics of aphids and has been observed in soybean aphids in North America \cite{Cat09}, with colonization in June, then a gradual buildup of population, peaking in August, and declining with aphids dispersing in September to their overwintering host.
+Here $h (t)$ is the cumulative population density of a single aphid biotype at time $t$; $x(t)$ is the population density at time $t$, $a$ is a scalar constant, and $r$ is the growth rate of the aphids.
+The aphid population initially rises, driven by the linear growth term - this is the "boom" phase.
+Still, as the cumulative density exceeds the growth rate $r$, the population decreases, driven by competition.
+This results in the "bust" phase \cite{kot2001elements} and "boom-bust" phases, which can be seen in fig \ref{fig:kcm_boombust}.
+This is commonly seen in the population dynamics of aphids and has been observed in soybean aphids in North America \cite{catangui2009soybean}, with colonization in June and then gradual buildup of population, peaking in August and declining, with aphids dispersing in September to their overwintering host.
 These dynamics differ from those predicted by the classical logistic growth model, which shows convergence to the carrying capacity state.
-This also provides a framework to investigate additional situations such as if the carrying capacity was variable in time.
+This also provides a framework to investigate additional situations, such as if the carrying capacity were variable in time.